 Your remote workers don’t work in the same office as you are, so it is vital to keep the communication between your in-house staff and outsourced staff strong.
 Working with remote workers can be tough when it comes to communicating.
 For in-house staff, you can just walk to their desk and tell them what you need to say.
 For outsourced staff, you’re going to need video conferencing software.

-Slack and Zoom is popular among companies who outsource because of their useful features that allow instant messaging, scheduling appointments, discussing day-to-day tasks, share files, run video-conferences etc. With flowy and effective communication, your remote team is set to the right path to success.
+Slack and Zoom are popular among companies who outsource because of their useful features that allow instant messaging, scheduling appointments, discussing day-to-day tasks, sharing files, running video conferences etc. With flowy and effective communication, your remote team is set on the right path to success.

 Find the right outsourcing partner